FinderV/weekly-task-planner/README.md

 ## 5. 🚀 Usage
 After launching the app you can:

-- Add tasks for each day of the week.
+- Add tasks for the week.
-- Edit and delete tasks.
+- Delete tasks.
 - Mark tasks as completed.
-- View tasks in a convenient weekly layout.

 ### Interface examples: